johngoldin/can_i_get_a_clean_project/content/blog/walking-in-britain/2017-03-15-american-walker-in-britain-part-3/index.md

 ---
-title: American Walker in Britain Part 3
+title: Part 3 More on How to Plan an Itinerary
-author: ~
+author: John Goldin
 date: '2017-03-15'
-slug: "am-walker-3"
 categories:
   - British Walking
-tags: []
-excerpt: 'Tips on country walking in Britain from the point of view of an American.
-The third of three parts.'
+slug: am-walker-3
+excerpt: Things to keep in mind while planning a route, including accommodations.
 weight: 3
-keywords: []
 ---

 ### Planning an Itinerary